 - The coffee could be hotter, which is a disappointment when you consider the speed and quality of the brew.

-- The overall design is a bit heavy and clunky and not as sleek as the VertuoLine.
-Some users may have difficulty fitting it on their counters or in their kitchen spaces.
+- The overall design is a bit heavy and clunky and not as sleek as other models in the VertuoLine.
+Users with limited counter space may struggle to fit it in.

-- Nespresso’s VertuoLine capsules are more expensive than OriginaLine capsules, but this machine is only compatible with the Vertuoline capsules due to Nespresso’s pod-scanning technology.
-The cost of the single-use capsules can add up quickly.
+- This machine is only compatible with the Nespresso VertuoLine capsules due to Nespresso’s pod-scanning technology.
+These capsules are more expensive and the cost of these single-use capsules can add up quickly.

 The Bottom Line